stendler/tootbench/README.md

 ```

 ## TODO
-- tootctl script to subscribe all users to a single user
-- script to loop through a users.txt subscribing everyone to everyone
 - client
   - one looping through all user postStatus handles
   - checking time after each loop: either wait or warn, that the wanted timing cannot be kept